JohnWSweeney/echoTool/README.md

 # echoTool

 A simple command line interface UDP echo server.
 Packets are echoed on a port specified by the user.
-Incoming packets' source IP address, source port, payload size (bytes), and payload are displayed in the console.
+Incoming packets' source IP address, source port, payload size (bytes), and payload message are displayed in the console.

 The app accepts three case-sensitive commands: start, stop, and exit.